Continued from “Perils of History”

 As can be seen, the unceasing Jewish nagging seems to have had an unintended effect on the Quran itself, making it repetitive as if to drive home the issue rather desperately.
 Even otherwise, by and large, repetition is the characteristic of the Quran.
 Innumerable admonitions such as we have seen above, and elsewhere, get repeated, over and over again, in chapters and verses in similitude.
 It’s as though ‘the God’ wanted to zero in on the human propensity of believing fervently what is repeated frequently.

-On the other hand, and sinisterly at that, the misguided Islamists, by taking the many inflammatory verses of Quran out of context, would be able to indoctrinate the gullible Musalmans in madrasas and the masjids to set them on the course of jihad.
-Well, in turn, to the dismay of the world, the cynical turn them into fidayeen.
-It is thus; one comes to hear two voices of Islam–the hurt voice of the well-meaning Musalmans that their ‘religion of peace’ is being unfairly dubbed as the ‘doctrine of death’, and that of the Islamic fundamentalists spewing venomous hatred on the nonbelievers.
+On the other hand, and sinisterly at that, the misguided Islamists, by taking the many inflammatory verses of Quran out of context, would be able to indoctrinate the gullible Musalmans in madrasas and the masjids to set them on the destructive course of jihad.
+Well, in turn, to the dismay of the world, the more cynical or more covetous of hurries among them turn into fidayeen.
+It is thus; one comes to hear two voices of Islam – the hurt voice of the well-meaning Musalmans that their ‘religion of peace’ is being unfairly dubbed as the ‘doctrine of death’, and that of the Islamic fundamentalists spewing venomous hatred on the nonbelievers with Allah hu Akbar rants.

 It is another matter, that such surahs of the Quran would only sicken the nonbeliever of a reader soon enough, though he might realize they are all contextually linked to Muhammad’s life.
 Even a cursory reading of the Quran would bring to the fore the paradox of banning books perceived as offensive to the religious sentiments of a community in a country.
 Oh, how the Quran can afford to abuse the Jews and the Christians, and still have a free reign everywhere!
 And the poor kafirs, so roundly condemned, still have to contend with it being referred to as ‘The Holy Quran’ by the believers.

-Coupled to this is the ghetto mentality that only accrues the ‘frog in the well’ vision to the Muslim intellect which furthers their inability to see things from the others’ angle and this makes it hard for the Musalmans to gain cosmopolitan insight to nurse an egalitarian mind-set amongst them.
+Coupled to this is the ghetto mentality that only accrues the ‘frog in the well’ vision to the Muslim intellect, which furthers their inability to see things from the others’ point of view, and this makes it hard for the Musalmans to gain cosmopolitan insight to nurse an egalitarian mind-set amongst them.
 On the other hand, the Islamic emphasis of Muslim separateness insensibly leads to the stagnation of the Musalmans in the medieval Quranic age.
-This is about the burden of belief that Islam imposes upon its believers, to which, without a demur, the Musalmans submit.
+This is about the burden of belief that Islam imposes upon its believers, and without a demur the Musalmans submit.

-And that is something to say about how faith can condition the mind and the mood of its followers regardless of the change in the surroundings.
-True, the faith of Allah needed a band of blind believers to help Muhammad achieve his ambition to hoist the flag of Islam on the Kabah.
-But how the Musalmans are to progress in modern times without imbibing the process of inquiry that is so essential to acquire knowledge and wisdom?
-It is this trap of belief into which Musalmans are born and there is no reformist around anymore, after Kemal Ataturk the Great to extricate them out of the Islamic mire.
+And that is something to say about how a faith can condition the mind and the mood of its followers regardless of the change in the surroundings.
+True, the faith of Allah needed a band of blind believers then to help Muhammad achieve his ambition to hoist the flag of Islam on the Kabah, but what for are they needed except to pursue the unachievable Islamic dream to see the whole world in green hues.
+Above all, how the Musalmans are going to progress in the modern times without imbibing the process of inquiry so essential in acquiring knowledge and wisdom?
+It is this trap of belief into which the Musalmans are born and there is no reformist around anymore, after Mustafa Kemal Ataturk the Great to extricate them out of the Islamic quagmire.

 Continued to "Blinkers of Belief"